 Amy adds: “The Journalism course at Sunderland is one of the best places in the UK to study journalism.
 The University is a really open and inclusive environment.
 I’m from Sunderland originally, and I know how friendly the city is.
 It’s a fun place to study, but it’s also got the added benefits of being by the coast, and the study-life balance is second to none.

 There’s a lot of opportunity on your doorstep and it’s got a burgeoning arts and music scene, it’s a really exciting place to live and there’s a lot of really positive changes happening.
 For anybody considering studying at Sunderland, it’s a really innovative place to come and live and immerse yourself in the culture of the city.
-We’ve got so much history and heritage on our doorstep and we’re at the forefront of technology and new developments as well (Sunderland was voted the UK’s digital city 2014).
+We’ve got so much history and heritage on our doorstep and we’re at the forefront of technology and new developments as well.
 The city is really starting to carve a niche for itself as an upcoming hub especially in the IT and technology sector, which I’m fortunate enough to work in, and there are so many great opportunities in Sunderland and the wider North East for people in creative and digital industries."

 What advice would you give to current Journalism students?